akka/akka/CONTRIBUTING.md

 ### Preferred ways to use timeouts in tests

-There is a number of ways timeouts can be used in Akka tests.
+Avoid short test timeouts, since Jenkins server may GC heavily causing spurious test failures.
+GC pause or other hiccup of 2 seconds is common in our CI environment.
 Please note that usually giving a larger timeout *does not slow down the tests*, as in an `expectMessage` call for example it usually will complete quickly.

-The reason to use larger timeouts is to guard against fleaky tests, so if GC kicks in right in the middle of an `expect*` it will be able to still pass.
-Of course, some timing sensitive tests may need to be more fancy about timing.
+There is a number of ways timeouts can be defined in Akka tests.
+The following ways to use timeouts are recommended (in order of preference):

 * `remaining` is first choice (requires `within` block)
 * `remainingOrDefault` is second choice